dhis2/dhis2-docs/src/developer/web-api/metadata.md

 Below is a few examples relevant to dhis2, please note that any update to a payload should be thought of as a HTTP PUT (i.e. any mutation must result in a valid PUT payload).

+As per the JSON Patch specification you must always use the mimetype `application/json-patch+json` when sending patches.

 #### Update name and value type of data element

 ```